QuietlyWorking/qwu_transparency/src/site/notes/003 Humans, Orgs and Tools/Missing Pixel Project (The)/Splinter/Splinter - Luminara Story for MP.md

 As she slowed her mind, and opened to the impossible, she began to see a light flickering.

-Ez asked, "Tell me what you're experiencing L."
+Ez asked, "Tell me what you're experiencing."

 Lumala explained, "I think I'm seeing different images flickering... maybe cycling, because it seems to be repeating."